Professional practice

 Public international law

-• Instructed in proceedings before the Employment Appeal Tribunal on the determination of the Respondent State’s entitlement to State immunity in respect of a claim brought by its national for unlawful deduction from wages.
+• Instructed in proceedings before the Employment Appeal Tribunal on the determination of the Respondent State’s entitlement to State immunity in respect of an employment claim.

 • Instructed in proceedings before the European Court of Human Rights concerning the dissolution of a political party, freedom of association and the right to vote and to stand for elections under Articles 10 and 11 and Article 3, Protocol 1 of the European Convention on Human Rights.